JakubKucharski9/FakeProject/README.md

-# Shoe Counterfeit Detection
+# Fake Project

-Fake Project is a machine learning project focused on identifying fake products authenticity.
+Welcome to a machine learning project focused on identifying fake products authenticity.
 The project utilizes a carefully curated dataset of authentic and counterfeit shoe images.

 The inspiration behind this project comes from the iconic **Nike Air Force 1**,